NeverSleeper/lending-platform/README.md

 To make testing easier, I provided in the main-folder a Postman-Collection which can be imported.

-Just make sure you create an environemnt with the following values:
+Just make sure you create an environment with the following values:

 - Variable: "url"
 - Initial Value: "https://localhost:5001"